Skip to content

 Exploring Art and Creativity with AI

-Creating follow-up tasks with AI In today’s reading class, we worked on an article about art.
-I started the lesson with a few warm-up questions: What is art?
+Art and creativity with AI came together in an unexpected way during one of my reading classes.
+We were working on an article about art, and I started the lesson with a few warm-up questions: What is art?
 What do you think about art?
-The students had some interesting ideas, and their answers set the stage for what turned out to be a really…
+The students had some interesting ideas, and their answers set the…

 Read More Exploring Art and Creativity with AIContinue